Feelings: a Time and Place for Words

 When I say master, I don't mean master in the sense of becoming great.
 Actually, mastering feelings and emotions is really less about controlling and gaining glory over our feelings and more about becoming humble to them as their head and simultaneously, as their servant.
 There is no glory to be had in this space.
 It isn't about gaining a sense of superiority over one's inner self.
 Rather, it is about loving ourselves enough to be present and embodied with our feelings and being protective of them while simultaneously becoming more deeply vulnerable, surrendered, and dearmored with our emotions.
 This is about becoming vulnerable in safety.

 In this context, our feelings are brought into surrender to our conscious selves, who are servants and heroes to those feelings.
 We treat them with love, gentleness, and even humility, and our goal is to come to a sacred space within ourselves where our feelings become the hallowed ground that we gently and lovingly tend to, be present with, listen to, and witness, even protect from harm (interestingly, whether or not we realize it we are always doing this; protecting ourselves from harm!).
 This isn't about satisfying our whims based on our feelings, but rather is about a gentle and loving communion with ourselves: a type of self-care that is based on resiliency, giving ourselves what we need at the moment to overcome the adversity of life without throwing ourselves away or self-harming.
 In other words, we are honoring ourselves and our feelings in every moment and tending to their needs in healthy, wholesome ways that result in us becoming more resilient to adversity.

-I see my feelings like my feminine aspect that are in need of being held precious in my heart.
+I see my feelings as the aspect that are in need of being held precious in my heart.
 Not that I am putting them there, I just feel myself FROM there; the portal to Heaven and the throne of wisdom.
 This allows me to witness and experience myself with tender love and acceptance and apply wisdom and honor to myself.